 - Avoid numbers and letters to signify different headings, unless this is the norm in your field of study

 Aim to use parallelism in your headings.
 This simply means that headings at the same level should take the same grammatical form.
 If the first heading uses a present tense verb, the next heading should do the same.
 For example: Going to the zoo; Eating at the zoo; Travelling home.

 Whenever you quote, paraphrase or summarize any information from another source (such as a book, website or journal article), you must include an in-text citation.
-You must also reference that source in the works cited list at the end of your paper.
+You must also reference that source in the Works Cited list at the end of your paper.

 There are specific formatting guidelines for both the in-text citations and Works Cited list.
 You can learn more about these guidelines in our guide to MLA format citations or use Scribbr’s free MLA CItation Generator to automatically create MLA format citation.

 Footnotes and endnotes